Telemocus/Telemocus/README.md

 - 👋 Hi, I’m @Telemocus
-- 👀 I’m interested in becoming a programmer
+- 👀 I’m interested in becoming Software Engineer
-- 🌱 I’m currently learning software development - Full Stack
+- 🌱 I’m currently learning Software Engineering
 - 💞️ I’m looking to collaborate on any super project
 - 📫 How to reach me ?
 Mocussmncube@gmail.com